 Guinea pigs will not walk, climb, or jump on surfaces if they do not feel safe.
 Including ramps and stairs with enough space for them to maneuver comfortably will help your guinea pig feel more secure during climbing.

 If your guinea pig still doesn’t climb, there is nothing wrong with your pet.
 They will find different ways to play and explore safely.

 Now, we know that guinea pigs can climb but with the help of ramps and stairs.
 They have very sensitive bodies and tiny legs, so you need to make a safe environment for your guinea pig.

-Don’t opt for cages that have multiple levels, they are not designed for guinea pigs.
-Still, you can find some cages that have multiple levels with a climbing degree that is not that steep and because of that guinea pig can use it, but those cages are very rare.
+Don’t opt for cages with multiple levels; they are not designed for guinea pigs.
+But still, you can find some cages that have multiple levels with a climbing degree that is not that steep so that a guinea pig can use it.
+Note that those cages are very rare.